zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 News
 ======

+- **Mar 2025** Serve on MobiCom 2025 Artifacts Evaluation Committee
 - **Feb 2025** One paper accepted at IEEE TMC
 - **Sep 2024** One paper accepted at IMWUT 2024/UbiComp 2025
 - **Aug 2024** Serve on UIC 2024 TPC
 - **Jul 2024** One paper accepted at IEEE AWPL
-- **Mar 2024** Serve on MobiSys 2024 Artifacts Evaluation Committee
-- **Feb 2024** Serve on MobiCom 2024 Artifacts Evaluation Committee

 Awards and Honors
 ======